yuki-yano10/CrosSplice/README.md

 - prepare plugin files for SpliceAI annotation from Illumina basespace (https://basespace.illumina.com/s/otSPW8hnhaZR).
   Download the ```raw_hg38_snv``` and ```raw_hg38_indel``` file, and make sure to index downloaded files using ```tabix```.
 - prepare a gnomAD variant file (```sites.vcf.bgz```) for gnomAD annotation from gnomAD Downloads (https://gnomad.broadinstitute.org/downloads).
   In our study, we merged VCF files from all chromosomes and removed per-sample genotype information to reduce file size and improve data access efficiency.
+Make sure to index the vcf file using ```tabix```.
 - prepare a reference FASTA file.
 In our study, we used ```Homo_sapiens_assembly38.fasta``` downloaded from the DDJB site.

 <br>